Q: You have disabled comments on this site. How can I ask a question?

 Q: “Let me ask you, doesn’t this constitute and invasion of privacy that will lead criminals to the doorstep of legal gun owners?”

 A: No to both questions.
-First, the second amendment and Constitution of the United States does not protect anonymous gun ownership, nor does the first amendment allow for gun owners to stop others from speaking freely about guns they know of in their neighborhood.
-If a gun owner wants anonymity from any neighbors who they think might mark their locations, then it is the responsibility of the gun owner to keep their gun ownership a closely held personal or family secret.
-Second, given the specific purpose of this app, which is marking unsafe gun owners, you should clearly understand that an intelligent (or lazy) thief would certainly look for softer targets (like houses with NRA bumper stickers or logos) for purposes of “casing” a home for a potential robbery.
+First, the Second Amendment and Constitution of the United States does not protect anonymous gun ownership (unless you built it yourself, all respect, and keep it hidden your house and not telling anyone.)
+Nor does the First Amendment allow for gun owners to stop others from speaking freely about dangerous sites they know of in their neighborhood.
+If a gun owner wants anonymity from any neighbors who they think might mark their locations (that is a already quite a bit paranoid), then it is the responsibility of the gun owner to keep their gun ownership a closely held personal or family secret.
+Second, given the specific purpose of this app, which is marking unsafe locations where guns are in improperly or carelessly used, you should clearly understand that an intelligent (or lazy) thief would certainly look for softer targets (like houses with NRA bumper stickers or logos) for purposes of “casing” a home for a potential robbery.
+So don’t be silly – the theft idea was promoted by an aggressive “gun rights” web site in the first place.
+(And was very nearly libelous at that, also directing a lot of threats of violence my way.)

-Q: ”Why would you publish an App that let’s anyone in the United States look and see if I have a gun?”
+Q: “Why would you publish an App that allows anyone in the United States look and see if I have a gun?”

 A: Your presumption is incorrect, the App does not do that.
-It is a “local use only” application, good only for examining reports a number of miles around your present location, and can only mark the exact location on which you stand should you want to report a dangerous gun or gun owner.
+It is a “local use only” application, good only for examining citizen supplied reports a number of miles around your present location.

 Q: “Your app does not allow pinching for zooming in or out.
 Also, you cannot change the center of the area you are looking at, which marks your current location.
 Why?”

 A: See previous answer.
-The Gun Geo Marker is for use by local residents who want to protect the children and property.
+The Gun Geo Marker is for use by local residents who want to protect their persons, children and property.
 It is not intended for global browsing, and only works where you stand.

 Q: “Why is the Android App only available in the United States?”